Inforensics/osint-vm/README.md

 - **Comprehensive OSINT Toolkit**: Includes a wide array of tools for social media investigation, network analysis, geolocation, and more.
 - **User-Friendly Interface**: Intuitive design that caters to both novice and experienced OSINT practitioners.
 - **Customizability**: Flexible environment that allows investigators to tailor their workspace to their specific needs.
-- **Documentation and Learning Resources**: Extensive guides and tutorials to help users make the most of the included tools.
-- **Privacy and Security**: Built-in features to protect the investigator's identity and secure gathered information.

 ## Join the Inforensics Community

 Inforensics osint-vm is more than just a tool; it's a community of passionate OSINT investigators.
-We encourage users to share their experiences, contribute to the project, and help shape the future of osint-vm investigations.
+We encourage users to share their experiences, contribute to the project, and help shape the future of osint-vm.

 Whether you're a law enforcement professional, a corporate security analyst, or an independent researcher, Inforensics osint-vm provides the robust platform you need to conduct thorough and effective open-source intelligence gathering.